jeongshin/react-native-global-components/docs/docs/intro.md

 ![platforms](https://img.shields.io/badge/platforms-Android%20%7C%20iOS-brightgreen.svg?style=flat-square&colorB=191A17) [![npm](https://img.shields.io/npm/v/react-native-global-components.svg?style=flat-square)](https://www.npmjs.com/package/react-native-global-components)

 :::note Experimental 🧪
-This library is created by junior developer for side-projects & very experimental<br/>
+This project is created by junior developer for side-projects and very experimental<br/>
-Recommend to not use this library for production
+Recommend to not use this project for production
 :::

-## What is global component? 🤔
+## Overview

 In this project, global component definition is component that used commonly and globally with user interactions.

-Global component provides **easy to use and fully customizable** implement of Snackbar & Popup.
+## Features

+- Customizable PopupUI, SnackbarUI
+- Fully customizable with own UI
+- Typescript support

 ## Dependencies